 - Ask what they want.

-You may find that both of you want the same thing which is great.
+You may find that both of you want the same thing, which it’d be great!
 Don’t be afraid of a little disappointment or sadness if it will not be the case.
 Honesty is more important than disappointment.
 Learn how the other person feels about you and try to be ok with everything.
 It’s ok to feel joy or sadness, just don’t give it too much importance.

-Tip: Talking about your feelings is a great way to begin a healthy relationship.
+Talking about your feelings is a great way to start a healthy relationship.

 What can you do before starting a long-distance relationship?